LangArthur/mecagent-technical-test/REFLECTIONS.md

 **Pros:**

-- simplify the process (compare to 1) with no visible trade-off
+- simplify the process (compare to 1) with no expected trade-off
 - models where able to learn English, they can learn CAD language

 **Cons:**